partmor/SDC-Behavioral-Cloning/README.md

 )
 ```

-In order to extract the maximum benefit of data augmentation, in each epoch the training data is stepped 6 times (recall the 2x and 3x augmentations provided by flipping and camera selection respectively) while the validation data is stepped through 2 times (2x flipping augmentation).
+In order to extract the maximum benefit of data augmentation, in each epoch the training data is stepped through 6 times (recall the 2x and 3x augmentations provided by flipping and camera selection respectively) while the validation data is stepped through 2 times (2x flipping augmentation).

 ## Results

 ![sample_gif]

 The trained model managed to drive successfully around both tracks.
-The solution video files of the car driving a whole lap in autonomous mode for track 1 and 2 are included in this repo, `video_track1_autodrive.mp4` and `video_track2_autodrive.mp4` respectively.
+The solution video files of the car driving a whole lap in autonomous mode for track 1 and 2 are included in this repo: `video_track1_autodrive.mp4` and `video_track2_autodrive.mp4` respectively.

 The gif above shows one of the critical sections of track 2 (corresponding to minute 4:37 of video 2): a U-curve where another stretch of road can be seen in the horizon due to difference of level.
 The car could easilly think it should keep driving towards the road in the horizon, but does not, as intended.